 How to Measure

-Often times our Clients think they know their current sizes.
-However, in order to get a proper fit to your uniform, you must often take new measurements and will sometimes need to increase your "normal" size by one.
-For example, it is very common for a Soldier to need trousers one size larger than their measured waist.
+Your uniform sizes may be different than your "normal" civilian clothes sizes.
+In order to get a proper uniform fit, you must often take new measurements and will sometimes need to increase your "normal" size by one.
+For example, it is very common for a Soldier to need trousers one size larger than the measured waist.
 This allows enough room in the seat, thighs and hips for the trousers to drape as they should.
 Your active PT regimen often times broadens your shoulders, back and chest to the point that you need a size or two larger coat than you are used to.
 Please allow us to help you determine the correct size for your uniform by carefully following the directions below.